 When you push down onto a small hold you'll want the best foot placement.
 If you can feel your toe in the right place - like pushed right back into the tiny little crevice you saw - you'll feel more confident and probably stay on better.
 If you need to slightly re-arrange on that foothold you'll have more tactile feedback.

 Some would argue that you don't get more feel without socks.
 We'd simply disagree.
 If you have a well-fitted pair of climbing shoes in the right size (those are two separate things) then your toes should be in the right place to get the most feel.
+Read our picks for the most comfortable climbing shoes.

 Fit + Comfort